gcleaves/elastic-gc/README.md

 Elasticsearch docker that works with multicast discovery on the Google Cloud platform.
 Be sure to edit config/elasticsearch.yml accordingly before building Dockerfile.
-I don't think the udp networking port export is necessary.
 Set the HEAP_SIZE according to your environment.
 This Docker run command executes in the foreground so as to see logs.
 Should run with -d option.

 It works for me.